kencinder/igirst/README.md

         <tr><td>Sega - Master System</td><td>:white_check_mark:</td></tr>
         <tr><td>SNK - Neo Geo Pocket Color</td><td>:white_check_mark:</td></tr>
 </table>

+### <sub>Clean/Backup</sub>
+A safety check is done for `clean` that requires confirmation if `--clean-backup` isn't also present\
+Clean and backups are configured in `igirst.cfg` using the Additional IGIR Commands section\
+by adding `clean` with `--clean-backup` and optionally using the defined Backup Variables for clean section

 ### <sub>Zip</sub>
 Using [IGIR's ZIP](https://igir.io/output/writing-archives/) feature is as simple as adding `zip` to a systems options in `igirst.cfg`